metacommunities/metacommunities/analysis/idea_log.md

 - people leaving Github  -- there is a posting about that on some blog -- how could I look at that?
 - the API -- are there any controversies about the API?
 Could use Bucher to talk about that a bit.

+## Thu Mar 24 14:32:05 GMT 2016

+- just submitted sss manuscript and looking at how to 'release' it.
+But found this 'integrations' page https://github.com/integrations.
+Could perhaps use that to track how some code moves through infrastructures.
+Many different forms of integrations shown there, but so what?
+Can anything of this be gleaned from event data?